denys-olleik/accounting/readme.md

 );
 ```

+An incoming check is usually entered into the system before it is deposited.
+Ideally, the check should be entered into a check-in-transit or similar asset account and later synchronized when it appears on the statement.

+## Reconciliations

 The pattern repeats in the `GeneralLedgerReconciliationTransaction` table.
 A bank or credit card statement contains rows of transactions.
-Credit card statements will mostly have expense transactions while bank statements will have both expense and revenue transactions.
+Credit card statements will have expense transactions while bank statements will have both expense and revenue transactions.

-Each transaction in the statement should be uniquely identifiable, but they rarely are—especially when the statement is imported from a CSV file.
+Each transaction in the statement should be uniquely identifiable, but often the exported CSV does not contain a column to uniquely identify the row.

 ```sql
 CREATE TABLE "GeneralLedgerReconciliationTransaction"